IoTDB Working Process

 Email discussion content (English)

-Joining the mailing list for the first time can introduce you briefly.
+Joining the mailing list for the first time can introduce youself briefly.
 (Hi, I'm xxx ...)

-Before developing a function, you can send an e-mail to declare the task you want to do.（Hi，I'm working on issue IOTDB-XXX，My plan is ...）
+Before developing a new feature, you can send an e-mail to declare the task you want to do.（Hi，I'm working on issue IOTDB-XXX，My plan is ...）

 The content of all IoTDB official websites is in the docs of the project root directory:

 - src/UserGuide: User Guide English Version